How to access the Educational Psychology Funded Training scheme and qualify as a practitioner educational psychologist.

 - At least 9 months’ full-time paid employment (or the equivalent if part time) and the equivalent of 3 months’ relevant voluntary experience.

 You must be a UK resident.
 If you’re a non-UK applicant, you must be living in the UK at the time of application and be able to provide proof of residency.
+You must also have been an ordinarily resident of the UK for three years preceding the 1st day of the 1st academic year.
 If you intend to come to the UK to train, you are not eligible.

 You must be eligible to work in England for the duration of the course and for at least 2 years afterwards.
 If you are uncertain of your status, please contact UK Visas and Immigration for advice.